inf1opexamples/inf1op/week6/README.md

 - when would you use a static variable?
 And a static method? (an example)
 - when would you override a method? (an example)
 - what is an enumeration?
 When would you use an enumeration? (an example)
+- what is the "this" keyword used for?
+- how would you access superclass members from a subclass?